John Fleeting

 John Fleeting, real name Claude Stuart Fleeting (1908 – 24 March 1984), was an Australian actor best known for his film appearances for Ken G. Hall.

-In 1936, he appeared in an amateur production of The Last of Mrs Cheyney alongside Shirley Ann Richards.
+His father was a farmer and he grew up in Manildra.
+In 1936, Fleeting appeared in an amateur production of The Last of Mrs Cheyney alongside Shirley Ann Richards.
 Both were seen by a talent scout from Cinesound Productions.
 He was subsequently seen by Ken G. Hall in the play Men without Wives and Hall cast him as the romantic male lead in Gone to the Dogs.
+Filmink described him as "a little on the wet side".

-He grew up in Manildra.
-Fleeting served in the Australian army during World War II from 1940-46.
-He was given leave to appear in 100,000 Cobbers.
+Fleeting served in the Australian army during World War II from 1940 to 1946.
+He was given leave to appear in 100,000 Cobbers and after the war had a part in Smithy (1946).
+According to his obituary, he became a builder.